 Upper Stoney Loop Snowshoe Trail Location

 The Upper Stoney snowshoe trail is easy to find as it leaves right from the Mt.
-Norquay Ski Resort parking lot.
+Norquay Ski Resort parking lot, one of the free places to park in Banff.
 The trailhead can be found on the right, leading into the forest, immediately after making a right off Mount Norquay Road into the parking lot.

 It’s easy to spot, as there are several signs marking the trailhead.